GoogleContainerTools/skaffold/docs/design_proposals/README.md

 large code changes to `skaffold`.
 By large we mean,  large in impact or large in size.

-An example for large impact changes would be:
+Examples for large impact changes would be:

 1. Introduce templating, or
 2. Arbitrary command execution in certain places